2022 Latham Scholars

 Ohio Wesleyan Selects Six Students for Competitive Entrepreneurial Education Program

-The new Latham Scholars will take special classes, receive funds to support an internship, and develop their own entrepreneurial venture as they prepare themselves to become the next generation of business trailblazers.
-Ohio Wesleyan’s 2021 Latham Entrepreneurial Scholars are:
+The new Latham Scholars will take special classes, receive funds to support an internship, and develop their own entrepreneurial ventures as they prepare themselves to become the next generation of business trailblazers.
+Ohio Wesleyan’s 2022 Latham Entrepreneurial Scholars are:

-In their first semester of the program, the Latham Entrepreneurial Scholars learn about the entrepreneurial mindset by attending a special seminar, interacting with an online learning module, and meeting with various multiple entrepreneurs.
-The online learning covers the basics of a business startup while focusing on their own business idea.
+In their first semester of the program, the Latham Entrepreneurial Scholars learn about the entrepreneurial mindset by attending a special entrepreneurship seminar, interacting with an online learning module, competing in the annual Pitch OWU Competition, and meeting with various multiple entrepreneurs.
+The online learning covers the basics of a business startup while focusing on their own business ideas.

 This learning is self-paced and allows students with limited or no business experience or coursework to learn the basics of a business startup in a manageable way.
-It also enables them to develop a business plan for their own idea or concept.
+It also enables them to develop a business plan for their own ideas or concepts.
 Students even have the opportunity to complete a draft business plan by the end of the semester.

 In their second semester of the program, the scholars participate in an entrepreneurial internship tailored to their skill and knowledge level.
 A majority of these internships are in partnership with the Delaware Entrepreneurial Center at Ohio Wesleyan University, a business accelerator located on the OWU campus and created in collaboration with both Delaware County and the City of Delaware.